Cooper4President/CSCI2270-Project/README.md

 ## How to run:

 Download all .cpp and .h files from "Centrality" folder, and compile.
+You can also download the "exampleNetwork.txt" file from the same location to aid in testing the program.
 CodeBlocks(with default GCC compiler) is not required, but does simplify the build process.

-The recommended (easy) way to build the code is to create a new CodeBlocks 'console' project and add all the downloaded files to it.
+The recommended (easy) way to build the code is to create a new CodeBlocks 'console' project and add all the downloaded h and cpp files to it.
+The "main.cpp" file contains the main() entrypoint method for the program.
 Make sure to build the project with the 'C++11 Standard' flag enabled in compiler settings.
+When the program is running, try loading the "exampleNetwork.txt" (enter name without quotes) file to test it out.

 If using a different IDE and/or compiler, make sure to enable C++11 support, and take note of the information in "System Requirements" below.